solo-io/kdiag/docs/diag_shell.md

 ### Options

 ```
-      --debug-shell          start a debug shell in the ephemeral container instead of the pod's container
   -h, --help                 help for shell
   -l, --labels string        select a pod by label. an arbitrary pod will be selected, with preference to newer pods
       --pod string           podname to diagnose